tankwyn/WPS-Zotero/readme.md

 ## Installation

-Install the latest version of WPS and Zotero and make sure you have Python3 installed.
+Install the latest version of WPS and Zotero and make sure you have Python3 installed (**Be sure to check the checkbox for adding Python to the %PATH% environment variable when installing Python**).

 Download **the repository** (release packages are older and therefore not recommended), unzip and go into it, and run `./install.py` (`python install.py` on Windows).